kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 #### Will enabling / using this feature result in increasing size or count of the existing API objects?

-For Job API, we are adding a enum field named `RecreatePodsWhen` which takes either a `TerminateOrFailed` or `Failed`
+For Job API, we are adding a enum field named `PodReplacementPolicy` which takes either a `TerminatingOrFailed` or `Failed`

 - API type(s): enum
 - Estimated increase in size: 8B